 Traumatic events threaten everyone differently, but children are very vulnerable to trauma.
 How do we respond to our children during times like these?
 Here are a few important tips that we must follow to help our children and adolescents through this difficult times:

 - Remind them and reassure them that you are going to do everything you can to protect them.

 - Encourage them to talk with you about how they feel.
 Often, when children are faced with trauma, they begin to act younger – hoping to revert to a happier time – and parents need to understand this is a coping response.
 It is easy to get upset and tell them to “act their age” but Parents should listen and understand what they are going through.

 - Let them know that they can trust you with anything.

 - When they ask you questions, make sure that you answer them honestly, but reassure them that you are always there.
-But, being honest with them doesn’t mean that you have to inform them of things that they do not need to know at their age.
+Remember: being honest with them doesn’t mean that you have to inform them of things that they do not need to know at their age.

 - Think positively.
 It is easy to ask the “What if?” questions.
-Don’t let the imaginary worst-case affect them.
+Don’t let the imaginary worst case affect them.
 When asked “What if?” just remind them of the positive things happening around them.